 Entrance to the course is competitive, based on academic merit and potential.
-In addition to a good knowledge of English, applicants must have as a minimum a university Bachelor’s degree (BA) or preferably a master’s degree (MA) in Law, Political Science, European Studies or International Relations.
-Graduates of other disciplines can be considered.
-Applicants can also rely upon relevant professional experience (for example as a civil servant, NGO employee, etc.) if it can be considered as equivalent to a Bachelor’s degree.
-You will be required to supply supporting documents.
-Interviews can be organised in case there is a doubt about the fulfilment of the admission requirements, including knowledge of oral and written English.
-As well as your CV, a statement of purpose of between 500 and 1000 words (single spaced, 12 point font) is required to explain your motivation for following this program.
+In addition to a good knowledge of English, applicants must have as a minimum a university master’s degree (MA) in Law, Political Science, European Studies or International Relations.
+Applicants having a BA in Law may exceptionally be considered on the basis of excellent academic merits.
+Applications of graduates of other disciplines will be considered case by case.
+Applicants can also rely upon relevant professional experience (for example as a civil servant, NGO employee, etc.).
+You will be required to supply supporting documents, including knowledge of oral and written English.
+As well as your CV, a statement of purpose of around 500 words (single spaced, 12 point font) is required to explain your motivation for following this program.